-a.
-Invested in capital assets - Consists of capital assets including restricted capital assets, net of accumulated depreciation.

-b.
-Restricted net position - Consists of net position with constraints placed on the use whether by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation.

-c.
-Unrestricted net position - All other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+- a.
+Invested in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation. - b.
+Restricted net position Consists of net position with constraints placed on the use whether by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c.
+Unrestricted net position All other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."

 Governmental fund equity is classified as fund balance.
-Fund balance is further classified as reserved and unreserved, with unreserved further split between designated and undesignated.
+Fund balance is further classified as restricted and unrestricted.
 Proprietary fund equity is classified the same as in the government -wide statements.